ShroukElBassiouny/Chat-App/README.md

 # Chat App
-Chat App is a full-stack Realtime web application using node.js With this app, you can create rooms with your friends, send messages, filter bad words, and share locations with each other
+Chat App is a full-stack Realtime web application.
+With this app, you can create rooms with your friends, send messages, filter bad words, and share locations with each other

 ## Tools
 Chat App uses several tools to work properly: